sassafrastech/gather-docs/testimonials.md

 ---

-I use Gather for the Touchstone work-share program: recording new jobs, updating current and seasonal jobs, adding changes from committees, adding job descriptions, and updating dates and times.
-At first I was hesitant to take on this important job.
-I am not a computer person, nor do I feel comfortable with new technology.
-I was afraid I would not learn it fast enough, but I did!
-I love working on Gather, and cannot imagine going back to using big whiteboards.
-Gather is such a user-friendly system.

-_-- Pauli Weizman, Touchstone Cohousing_

----

-I appreciate how easy Gather is to navigate.
-It is simple, uncluttered and intuitive.
-I teach our new residents how to use Gather, and it doesn't overwhelm.

 I really like that Gather syncs with my Calendar, so meals and jobs just show up in my calendar.
 What a time saver!
 The wiki is also a great tool to catalog all your community's information.

 _-- Lesli Daniel, Touchstone Cohousing_